-will be submitted by January 1, 2017 to revise the following:
+- retention, or will be submitted by January 1, 2017 to

+- nt in self-help, revise the following:

+n, and adaptive

-Rule 7.5.C.1.:
+skills.
+Activ vities and Rule 7.5.C.1.:

-Change Day Support Services to Services to Day Services-Adult and revise the definition to the following: 1.
-Day Services-Adult is the provision of regularly scheduled activities in a nonresidential setting, separate from the individual's private residence or other residential living arrangements, such as assistance and acquisition, retention, or improvement in social, selfhelp, socialization and other adaptive skills that enhance social development and skills in performing activities of daily living and community living.
-Activities and environments are designed to foster the acquisition and maintenance of skills, building positive social behavior and interpersonal competence, greater independence and personal choice.
-Day Services-Adult must have a community integration component that meets each individual's need for community integration and participation in activities.
+environmen nts are designed Change Day Support Services to

+to foster the e acquisition and Services to Day Services-Adult and

+maintenanc e of skills, revise the definition to the following:

+building po sitive social 1.
+Day Services-Adult is the provision of

+d interpersonal regularly scheduled activities in a noncompetence residential setting, separate from

+- ce and personal the individual's private residence or

+choice.
+I I I I I I I I I I I I I I I I I I I other residential living arrangements,

+Day Suppor rt Services: such as assistance and acquisition,

+e place in a non- retention, or improvement in social, self-

+setting separate help, socialization and other adaptive

+ome or facility in skills that enhance social development

+which the b • and skills in performing activities of

+resides. y y y y y daily living and community living.

+furnished four Activities and

+, hours per day environments are designed to foster the

+0 1

+- rly scheduled acquisition and maintenance of skills,

+ne (1) or more building positive social behavior and

+days per we interpersonal competence, greater

+specified in independence and personal choice.
+Day

+beneficiary Services-Adult must have a

+c) Must be community integration component that

+DMH certif meets each individual's need for

+/community y settings. community integration and participation

+in activities.
+The setting must be

+physically accessible to persons.

-Rule 7.5.C.1.b) Cannot exceed 138 hours per month.
+Rule 7.5.C.1.b) Cannot exceed 138

+hours per month.

-The following verbiage will be added with the Admin Code filing effective January 1, 2017:
+The following verbiage will be added

+with the Admin Code filing effective

+January 1, 2017:

-b) Settings must be physically accessible to the person and must:
+b)Settings must be physically accessible

+to the person and must:
-1) Be integrated in and supports full access of persons receiving Medicaid Home and Community-Based Settings (HCBS) to the greater community, including opportunities to seek employment and work in competitive integrated settings, engage in community life, control personal resources, and receive services in the community, to the same degree of access as individuals not receiving Medicaid HCBS.

-- 2) Be selected by the person from among setting options including non-disability specific settings.
-The setting options are identified and documented in the personcentered service plan and are based on the person's needs, preferences. - 3) Ensure a person's rights of privacy, dignity and respect, and freedom from coercion and restraint. - 4) Optimize, but not regiment, a person's initiative, autonomy, and independence in making life choices, including but not limited to, daily activities, physical environment, and with whom to interact.
-5) Facilitate individual choice regarding services and supports, and who provides them.
+1)Be integrated in and supports full

+access of persons receiving Medicaid

+Home and Community-Based Settings

+(HCBS) to the greater community,

+including opportunities to seek

+including opportunities to seek

+employment and work in competitive

+integrated settings, engage in community

+life, control personal resources, and

+receive services in the community, to

+the same degree of access as individuals

+not receiving Medicaid HCBS.

+2) Be selected by the person from among

+setting options including non-disability

+specific settings.
+The setting options are

+identified and documented in the personv .

+centered service plan and are based on

+the person's needs, preferences.

+3) Ensure a person's rights of privacy,

+dignity and respect, and freedom from

+coercion and restraint.

+4) Optimize, but not regiment, a person's

+initiative, autonomy, and independence

+in making life choices, including but not

+limited to, daily activities, physical

+environment, and with whom to interact.

+5) Facilitate individual choice regarding

+services and supports, and who provides

+them.

 Rule 7.5.C.1.c):

-- c)Do not include the following:
+c)Do not include the following:

+· · ·

-- 1)A nursing facility;
+1)A nursing facility;

-- 2)An institution for mental diseases;
+2)An institution for mental diseases;

-- 3)An intermediate care facility for individuals with intellectual disabilities (ICF/IID);
+3)An intermediate care facility for

+individuals with intellectual disabilities

+(ICF/IID);

-- 4)A hospital; or
+4)A hospital; or

-- 5) Any other locations that have qualities of an institutional setting, as determined by the Division of Medicaid.
-Any setting that is located in a building that is also a publicly or privately operated facility that provides inpatient institutional treatment, or in a building on the grounds of, or immediately adjacent to, a public institution, or any other setting that has the effect of isolating persons receiving Medicaid HCBS from the broader community of individuals not receiving Medicaid HCBS.
+5) Any other locations that have

+qualities of an institutional setting, as

+determined by the Division of Medicaid.

+Any setting that is located in a building

+that is also a publicly or privately

+operated facility that provides inpatient

+institutional treatment, or in a building

+on the grounds of, or immediately

+adjacent to, a public institution, or any

+other setting that has the effect of

+0 00 0

+isolating persons receiving Medicaid

+HCBS from the broader community of

+individuals not receiving Medicaid

+HCBS.